 Are You Still Chasing the Almighty Dollar, Even Though You Have Plenty to Retire?

-In our experience, many have saved enough money to retire comfortably.
-Yet too many worry about their money running out and want more.
-Maybe it’s time to ask yourself “How Much Is Enough?”
+Financial planners see this all the time: You've saved enough to retire comfortably.
+Yet you're worried about your money running out and want more.
+It’s time to ask yourself “How much is enough?”
+Maybe less than you think!

 One particular couple comes to mind, a retired doctor and teacher.
 Their income from a pension and Social Security is nearly $100,000 annually – about the same amount as their annual expenses.
 They don’t touch their investment account of approximately $2 million – yet they still worry they are spending more than they should.
 For example, just before the pandemic, they asked if they could afford to take a Mediterranean cruise that would cost around $10,000.
 Of course, they could.

-If 2020 has taught us anything, it’s how precious life is.
+If the past couple of years have taught us anything, it’s how precious life is.
 In the past year alone, we’ve lost clients to cancer, unexpected medical complications, heart attack and COVID-19.
-Last year gave all of us a wake-up call to ask what is really important in life.
-When it comes to money, the question is, How Much Is Enough?
+The pandemic gave all of us a wake-up call to ask what is really important in life.
+When it comes to money, the question is, how much is enough?
 While the answer is different for each of us, the facts show it may be less than you think.

 Here are our recommendations to create peace of mind that you have enough: